Dragon Ball: Reception

 Carl Kimlinger of Anime News Network summed up Dragon Ball as "an action-packed tale told with rare humor and something even rarer—a genuine sense of adventure."
 Both Kimlinger and colleague Theron Martin noted Funimation's reputation for drastic alterations of the script, but praised the dub.
 However, some critics and most fans of the Japanese version have been more critical with Funimation's English dub and script of Dragon Ball Z over the years.
-Jeffrey Harris of IGN criticized the voices, including how Freeza's appearance combined with the feminine English voice left fans confused about Freeza's gender.
+Jeffrey Harris of IGN criticized the voices, including how Frieza's appearance combined with the feminine English voice left fans confused about Frieza's gender.
 Carlos Ross of T.H.E.M.
 Anime Reviews considered the series' characters to be different from stereotypical stock characters and noted that they undergo much more development.
 Despite praising Dragon Ball Z for its cast of characters, they criticized it for having long and repetitive fights.

 Dragon Ball Z is well-known, and often criticized, for its long, repetitive, dragged-out fights that span several episodes, with Martin commenting "DBZ practically turned drawing out fights into an art form."
-However, Jason Thompson of io9 explained that this comes from the fact that the anime was being created alongside the manga.
-Dragon Ball Z was listed as the 78th best animated show in IGN's Top 100 Animated Series, and was also listed as the 50th greatest cartoon in Wizard magazine's Top 100 Greatest Cartoons list.
+However, Jason Thompson of io9 explained that this comes from the fact that the anime was being aired alongside the manga.
+Dragon Ball Z was listed as the 78th best animated show in IGN's Top 100 Animated Series list, and was also listed as the 50th greatest cartoon in Wizard magazine's Top 100 Greatest Cartoons list.

 Harris commented that Dragon Ball GT "is downright repellent", mentioning that the material and characters had lost their novelty and fun.
 He also criticized the GT character designs of Trunks and Vegeta as being goofy.
 Zac Bertschy of Anime News Network also gave negative comments about GT, mentioning that the fights from the series were "a very simple childish exercise" and that many other anime were superior.
-The plot of Dragon Ball GT has also been criticized for giving a formula that was already used in its predecessors.
+The plot of Dragon Ball GT has also been criticized for following a formula that was already used in its predecessors.